harismallick/react_tutorial/tutorial_notes.md

 - This is an alternative to the fetch API.
 - It abstracts aways having to write the request body yourself.
 - It also handles errors, and the response is automatically converted to a json object, unlike fetch, where you have to invoke response.json() yourself.
+- Axios is available for both frontend and backend, while fetch is only frontend.
+So, fetch wont work for your backend nodeJS code.

 ### Lecture 20 - Custom Hooks